viamrobotics/docs/docs/use-cases/image-ml.md

 **2. Deploy your ML model [_(i)_](/ml/deploy)**

 To make use of ML models with your machine, configure the built-in ML model service on your machine to deploy and run the model.
-Once you've added it, choose your newly-trained model from the drop-down menu.
+Once you've added it, choose your newly-trained model from the dropdown menu.

 {{< /tablestep >}}
 {{< tablestep >}}